 When you register for a course that offers a verified certificate you will be asked to submit your photo and a photo of an official ID through the use of a webcam.
 As your course progresses, you may be asked to re-verify your identity.
 It’s as simple as that.

-We encrypt your picture and send it to our secure authorization service for review.
+We encrypt your photos and send them to our secure authorization service for review.
 We use the highest levels of security and ensure that the images are appropriately stored for processing.

-Yes, you have up to two weeks from the course start date to upgrade or downgrade your selected choice.
+Yes, you have until verified registration ends for your course, a minimum of two weeks from the course start date, to upgrade or downgrade your selected choice.
 You can get a full refund up until then.
-After that, we can no longer provide a refund.
+After verified registration closes, we can no longer provide a refund.

 Want a refund or have issues with billing?
 Contact us at firstname.lastname@example.org.
-Please include the email address with which you registered in all refund requests.
+Please include your order number in all refund requests.
 Please do not include your credit card information.

 No. You can take them at your pace when they are offered.